-- Remove paint a minimum of 100 mm (4 in.) from area to be affected by heating.
-If paint cannot be removed, wear an approved respirator before heating or welding. - If you sand or grind paint, avoid breathing the dust.
-Wear an approved respirator. - If you use solvent or paint stripper, remove stripper with soap and water before welding.
-Remove solvent or paint stripper containers and other flammable material from area.
-Allow fumes to disperse at least 15 minutes before welding or heating.
+Remove paint to at least 76 mm (3 in.) from area to be heated.
+Wear an approved respirator when sanding or grinding paint.
+If a solvent or paint stripper is used, wash area with soap and water.
+Remove solvent or paint stripper containers from work area and allow fumes to disperse at least 15 minutes before welding or heating.